Protect your legacy.

 How it works

-2. Attend the Estate Design Meeting
+2. Attend the Design Meeting

 3. Sign the documents and get peace of mind

-Schedule your Peace of Mind Planning Session
+Schedule your Planning Session

-During our 60 minute Zoom, you can expect:
+During our session, you can expect:

 1. We will answer your questions and listen as you share your goals, concerns, and objectives